jonkpirateboy/Pass-fur-alle/README.md

 ## Install

 * Download the code to your computer, easiest way is to click [here](https://github.com/jonkpirateboy/Pass-fur-alle/archive/refs/heads/main.zip).
-Same as the green *Code*-button, followed by *Download Zip*
+This is the same file you get when clicking the green *Code*-button, followed by *Download Zip*.
+Extract the zip-file.
 * Go to [Tampermonkey](https://www.tampermonkey.net/) and install the addon to your browser.
 * Click the new icon in your browser for Tampermonkey and click `Create a new script`.
-* Open the `pass-fur-alle.js` with a simple text editor like TextEdit, Notepad or something like that.
+* Open the `pass-fur-alle.js` file with a simple text editor like TextEdit, Notepad or something like that.
 * Copy all the codefrom `pass-fur-alle.js` and paste it in the Tampermonkey editor in the browser (replacing whatever is there) and save.

 ## Run the damn thing